AgPipeline/transformer-soilmask/README.md

 Converts an RGB image into a soil mask in which the soil is represented as black.

-The core idea for this Transformer is a plant-soil segmentation.
+The core idea for this Transformer is a plant-soil segmentation that was described by [Li et al 2019](LiCVPPP2019.pdf).

 ## Algorithm Description